Microsoft Security Essentials: Features

-Microsoft Security Essentials automatically checks and downloads the latest virus definitions from Microsoft Update which is updated three times a day.
+Microsoft Security Essentials automatically checked and downloaded the latest virus definitions from Microsoft Update which was updated three times a day.
 Users may alternatively download the updates manually from the Microsoft Security Portal website.
 On 30 September 2011, a faulty definition update caused the product to incorrectly tag Google Chrome as malware.
 The issue was resolved within three hours.
 MSE originally ran on Windows XP, Windows Vista and Windows 7, although versions 4.5 and later do not run on Windows XP and Microsoft stopped producing automatic definition updates for Windows XP on 14 July 2015 (however, manual definition updates are still available for Windows XP users who run older versions of MSE).

-MSE is built upon the same foundation as other Microsoft security products; they all use the same anti-malware engine known as Microsoft Malware Protection Engine (MSMPENG) and virus definitions.
+MSE was built upon the same foundation as other Microsoft security products; they all use the same anti-malware engine known as Microsoft Malware Protection Engine (MSMPENG) and virus definitions.
 It does not have the personal firewall component of OneCare and the centralized management features of Forefront Endpoint Protection.

-MSE provides real-time protection, constantly monitoring activities on the computer, scanning new files as they are created or downloaded from the Internet.
+MSE provided real-time protection, constantly monitoring activities on the computer, scanning new files as they are created or downloaded from the Internet.
 It quarantines detected threats and prompts for user input on how to deal with them.
-If no response is received within ten minutes, suspected threats are handled according to the default actions defined in the application's settings.
+If no response was received within ten minutes, suspected threats are handled according to the default actions defined in the application's settings.
 Depending on those settings, it may also create System Restore checkpoints before removing the detected malware.
 As a part of real-time protection, MSE reports all suspicious behaviors of monitored programs to Microsoft Active Protection Service (MAPS, formerly Microsoft SpyNet) by default.
 If the report matches a newly discovered malware threat with an unreleased virus definition, the new definition will be downloaded to remove the threat.

-Hardware requirements for the product depend on the operating system; on a computer running Windows Vista or Windows 7, it requires a 1 GHz processor, 1 GB of RAM, a computer monitor with a display resolution of at least 800 × 600 pixels, 200 MB of free hard disk space and a stable Internet connection.
+Hardware requirements for the product depended on the operating system; on a computer running Windows Vista or Windows 7, it requires a 1 GHz processor, 1 GB of RAM, a computer monitor with a display resolution of at least 800 × 600 pixels, 200 MB of free hard disk space and a stable Internet connection.